malayjoshi13/Pehchaan/README.md

 ## Working on

-1) Understanding each face detection and recognition model used in this project in `algos.md` file and adding what learned about each of them in Gdrive's folder _Studying > CV. <br>
+1) Understanding each face detection and recognition model used in this project and adding what learned about each of them in Gdrive's folder _Studying > CV. <br>

 2) Conducting comparative analysis between models on parameters such as accuracy, precision, and speed by running them in different pairs to see which detector-recognition model pair works the best. ([useful resource](https://towardsdatascience.com/face-detection-models-which-to-use-and-why-d263e82c302c))